hew/materialize-landing-page/README.md

 ## Materialize Landing Page

-I created this landing page from scratch for [conversionape.com](http://conversionape.com) using the Materialize Framework (and I quite liked it).
+I created this conversion-orientated landing page using the Materialize Framework (and I quite liked it).

 Hack away.